shaenr/bandcamp-flac-get/README.md

 The program will work perfectly on the first two and will simply skip any album that it cannot get for free.

-I recommend that you support artist where you can regardless as they are often not asking for very much on sites like BandCamp.
+I recommend that you support artists where you can regardless as they are often not asking for very much on sites like BandCamp.
 If you are looking for a tool that allows you to batch download flacs for albums *you have* paid for and that are not *specifically free*, you might be interested in [bandcamp-collection-downloader](https://github.com/Ezwen/bandcamp-collection-downloader)